Zero food waste by 2030

 We match 100% of our eligible stores with local food banks and food recovery agencies across Canada.
 Our food recovery program reduces food going to landfill and provides people facing food insecurity with healthy meals.

-In 2022, we donated more than 6.8 million kilograms of food to our partners, Second Harvest, Food Banks Canada and Banques Alimentaires Quebec.
+In 2023, we donated nearly 47 million pounds of food to our partners, Second Harvest, Food Banks Canada and Banques Alimentaires Quebec.